peter5000/SmartTutorsCollectivePublic/README.md

 ## Features

-This web app enables users to abstract out interaction with AI agents into web components.
-The AI agents analyze user input and generate various interactive features, including:
+Smart Tutors Collective simplifies interactions with AI agents by integrating them into intuitive web components.
+The AI agents analyze user input to deliver a range of personalized and interactive features, including:

-- **Subject Research** – AI-assisted exploration of topics with curated insights.
+- **Subject Exploration**: AI-guided research offering curated insights on chosen topics.
-- **Quiz Generation** – Dynamic quizzes tailored to the user's grade, age, and claimed proficiency level on the chosen subject.
+- **Adaptive Quiz Creation**: Quizzes are dynamically tailored to the user's grade, age, and proficiency level.
-- **Strength & Weakness Evaluation** – Personalized analysis of user knowledge to highlight areas for improvement.
+- **Knowledge Analysis**: Personalized evaluations highlighting strengths and areas for improvement.
-- **Book & Learning Path Suggestions** – AI-recommended resources and study plans to enhance learning.
-- **Focused Practices** - Learning paths comes with sub-topic suggestions that users can work on.
-Then quizzes will generated specialized on those topics
+- **Resource Recommendations**: Tailored suggestions for books and learning paths to deepen learning.
+- **Focused Practice Paths**: Sub-topic suggestions with specialized quizzes to target specific learning areas.

+This streamlined approach empowers users to engage with AI-driven, adaptive learning in a meaningful and efficient manner.

 ## Building for Production

-To build the application for production:
+To build the production application:

 ```bash
 npm run build